dingus221/PRMasterServer/GP/README.md

 <strong>based on works: prmasterserver, miniircd, gsopensdk, aluigi's works

 Works on two sockets 29900(GP), 29901(GPSearch)<br>
-29901 socket doesnt process any commands, because they are related to buddysystem.
+29901 socket doesnt need to process any commands, because they are related to buddysystem.
 Needed because game disconnects itself when client tries to add a buddy without tcp connection to 29901.

 <strong>GP29900.
 In this implementation it processes 2 main commands and 2 small commands.<br></strong>